BattleDemon/Battleships/README.md

 #### Video of Functionality
 [![IT Prototype 30 March](https://img.youtube.com/vi/NQqllY27vTk/0.jpg)](https://www.youtube.com/watch?v=NQqllY27vTk)

-You can play this prototype by going to battleships/prototypes_exes then run 'battleshipsV0.3.exe'
+You can play this prototype by going to battleships/prototypes_exes then run `battleshipsV0.3.exe`
 #### Issues and Solutions

 When implementing the Reinforce cell state, it would sometimes incorrectly downgrade a reinforced cell to hit instead of to occupied while the visual feedback didn't aling with this.
 This was because the change_cell function didn't properly handle the Reinforced case and the color would map incorrectly.
-The fix was to just add a explicit check for Cells::Reinforced and updating the change_cell to properly map DARKGREEN.
+The fix was to just add a explicit check for `Cells::Reinforced` and updating the `change_cell` to properly map `DARKGREEN`.

 During patrol mode, ships would sometimes move to invalid positions and overlap with ships.
-This was because the Try_patrol_move function didn't properly validate the new positions before updating the ships location.
+This was because the `Try_patrol_move` function didn't properly validate the new positions before updating the ships location.
 Adding strict bounds checking and collision detection before moving fixed this issue.

 ### Prototype 4: Hand display and fully developed action systems
 #### Code at April 2nd